-A commonly reactive stance among group members is using their personal sense of isolation, or their habitual pattern of withdrawal, to unconsciously ward themselves off from the depths of their fears in a group - especially the fear of being in real relationship.
+A common reactive stance among group members is to use their personal sense of isolation or their habitual pattern or withdrawal to unconsciously ward themselves off from the depths of their fears in a group - especially the fear of being in real relationship.

-Helping a group learn how to receive these types of transferential communications is not comfortable or comforting, and it is often quite disturbing.
-But these challenging encounters also hold the potential to become quite enlivening and life-enriching for many, if not all, group members.
+Helping a group learn how to receive these types of transferential communications is not comfortable or comforting, and it is often quite disturbing, but it also has the potential to become quite enlivening and life-enriching for many (if not all) group members.

-Again, this is what the journey is all about - and it hinges on the group facilitator's ability to be a withstanding force as well as a disturbing force, all in support of the experience of 'life force in motion' within the group.
+Again, this is what the journey is all about - and it hinges on the group facilitator's ability to be a Withstanding force as well as a disturbing 'life force in motion'.